Zambezi River Festival

 *(probably not best to do these things)

 Todays entertainment includes a head to head race at rapid number 5, ‘Stairway to Heaven’.
-Two at a time, paddlers will line up above the rapid and it’s a straight forward race down to the bottom, with the winner from each round going through to the next round until we have a King (or Queen!) of the day.
-After the head to head we’ll blast down to number 7 for an afternoon braai and beers to top off a great day.
+Two at a time, paddlers will line up above the rapid and it’s a straight forward race down to the bottom, with the winner from each round going through to the next round until we have a King (and Queen!) of the day.
+After the head to head we’ll blast down to number 7 for an afternoon of fun slalom taking the best time along with points for making gates stuck in strategic (and sometimes tricky) spots throughout the rapid.
+Afterwards we'll have a braai and beers to top off a great day above Number 7.

-It's Rodeo time!
-Depending on which feature is deemed best at the time we'll decide where the rodeo will be held, but most probably at 12b.
+After lunch we'll make our way down to Rapid 12B for the rodeo.
 We'll score the event according to the ICF rules, although old school and comedy moves will also of course be encouraged!

 The final day of the festival, boo!
-We've still got lots of fun in store though, starting of with a locals raft race.
-The proceeds from the race fees of this event will go to a local charity.
-In the afternoon the final race will take place - a simple downriver race for the top 12 competitors, but with a twist that will be revealed on the day!
+We've still got lots of fun in store though, starting of with the final race will take place - a simple downriver race for the top 12 competitors, but with a twist that will be revealed on the day!
 Once we've all scrambled out of the gorge we'll all head out to the glamourous location of our fine prizegiving event followed by a suitably sophisticated evening in town to wind up a great week.

 Days 9-12 - Optional Multiday trip.